ArgentStonecutter/keyboards/layouts/yr6095/README.md

 * YMDK DK61/64/GH60 https://www.aliexpress.us/item/3256805613936725.html ("Color": 2u Shift 64 ANSI ISO)
 * DKKB DK6064 https://www.aliexpress.us/item/3256805431959765.html

 Disclaimer: I have only tried the first.
 It confusingly shows up as DK6064 in VIAL, but according to the vendor is not the same board as the DKKB DK6064.
+You will need to get an appropriate plate.